holdenbridge/CS5010-FinalProject/README.md

  - How do all teams compare against each for a given statistic
  - How has the league in general trended for certain statistics over the last 5 seasons

-By: Holden Bridge, Nikhil Daga, and Tiger Hu
+By: Holden Bridge, Nikhil Daga, and Tiger Hu for CS5010 Final Project

 August 2020